 Remember life before smartphone pictures?
-I was with one of my foodie friends recently on a gorgeous day in Williamsburg.
-We had just sat down at this place I had been dying to try for awhile now.
+I was grabbing lunch with a friend recently on a gorgeous day in Williamsburg.
+We had just sat down at this place I had been wanting to try for awhile now.
 She was telling me about this new camera that she got – it was portable, had wifi, took DSLR-quality pictures.
 It was exactly what she was looking for to better her food account on Instagram.
 She was stoked…except that she had forgotten it that day and I could tell how bummed she was.
 When I asked her why she couldn’t just use her phone, she replied, “…because I got the camera so I could take pictures that are better than the ones I take on my phone.”

 Having a smartphone means having a pretty good camera on you at all times.
 Documenting life has never been easier.
 Sharing in other peoples’ experiences is now incredibly accessible.
 And thanks to social media, something people strive for with their mobile devices is taking a photo that looks like it was taken with a professional camera.
 Many think it’s hard.
 Some even think impossible.
 But is it really either?
 Absolutely not, even for a complete newbie and I’ll tell you why.
 Let’s get to it.